0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

     - [Stake 100 K MPC tokens](https://browser.partisiablockchain.com/node-operation) including the 25 K for baker service
     - [Run baker node](run-a-baker-node.md)
     - You have set up a reverse proxy and purchased a domain as described [here](https://drive.google.com/file/d/1WOzM63QsBntSVQMpWhG7oDuEWYJE2Ass/view?usp=sharing)
+    - Verify that your ZK node domain maps to the ipv4 address of your host VPS´, use <https://www.nslookup.io/> or similar

 ## Complete the following steps